alexkiri/Luma-Framework/ReadMe.md

 - Windows 11 SDK 10.0.26100.0 (older versions work, but don't support HDR as well)

 # Instructions
-- Set "VCPKG_ROOT" environment variable to your vcpkg installation folder if it wasn't already (download it from here "https://github.com/microsoft/vcpkg", the version integrated with Visual Studio doesn't seem to be as reliable).
+- (Prey only, optional otherwise) Set "VCPKG_ROOT" environment variable to your vcpkg installation folder if it wasn't already (download it from here "https://github.com/microsoft/vcpkg", the version integrated with Visual Studio doesn't seem to be as reliable).
 - Install the latest VC++ redist before running the code (https://aka.ms/vs/17/release/vc_redist.x64.exe), we enforced users to update to the latest versions, but "_DISABLE_CONSTEXPR_MUTEX_CONSTRUCTOR" could be defined to avoid that.
 - Open "Luma.sln" and build it.
 Note that "Edit and Continue" build settings (\ZI) should not be used as they break the code patches generation (at least for projects that use DKUtil).
 - The code hot spots are in core.hpp and each game's main.cpp files.